 So, you want to become a building engineer?
-There are several disciplines building engineers can go into.
-It will require specific skills and certifications to move from an apprentice or intern to a building services engineer.
+Keep in mind, there are several disciplines building engineers can go into.
+Moreover, it will require specific skills and certifications to move from an apprentice or intern to an engineer.

 While requirements vary by state and employer, all building engineers must have a high school diploma or GED.
-If you’re still in high school and planning to become a building engineer, make sure you take advanced math and science classes to prepare yourself for future degrees and certification exams:
+So, if you’re still in high school and planning to work in building maintenance, make sure you take advanced math and science classes.
+This will help to prepare yourself for future degrees and certification exams:

-Pay attention and study to understand the formulas and concepts, and you’ll be well on your way to a promising future career as a professional building engineer.
-Consider community college or vocational schools to gain education credits toward your degree while still in high school.
+Pay attention and study to understand the formulas and concepts.
+If you do, you’ll be well on your way to a promising future career as a professional building engineer.
+Another idea is to consider community college or vocational schools to gain education credits toward your degree.
+And, you can do this while you’re still in high school.

 Gaining experience is as important as getting an education if your goal is to become a building engineer.
-Depending on the particular area of engineering you want to pursue, find a licensed professional engineer to apprentice or intern under to gain work experience.
+One way to look at it, depending on the particular area of engineering you want to pursue.
+Your best bet is to find a licensed professional engineer to apprentice or intern under to gain work experience.

-To sit for the professional engineer certification in Washington, D.C., you must have at least four years of progressive work experience under a licensed professional or a combination of experience and an advanced degree.
+To sit for the professional engineer certification in Washington, D.C., you must have at least four years of progressive work experience.
+Additionally, this experience must be under a licensed professional or a combination of experience and an advanced degree.

-To receive a building engineer license, you must first pass an exam to prove your knowledge of the job and skills to be a successful engineer.
+To receive a building engineer license, you must first pass an exam.
+This is the best way to prove your knowledge of the job and skills to be a successful engineer.
 Licensing requirements vary and may be required at the city or state level.

 You will need some professional work experience as a boiler machinist, mechanic, or apprentice to get licensed.
-A college degree may qualify in place of work experience in some jurisdictions.
+Sometimes, a college degree may qualify in place of work experience.

 The more certifications you have, the more opportunity you get as a building engineer.
-The National Association of Power Engineers (NAPE) offer basic and advanced boiler operator certifications on a variety of test topics, including:
+Important to note, The National Association of Power Engineers (NAPE) offer basic and advanced boiler operator certifications on a variety of test topics These include

 - Maintenance and operation